khakhalin/notes/00_queue_to_do.md

 * Check these books and push them up in the book list:  https://twitter.com/rasbt/status/1617310114922336258
 * Prophet as some handy improvement over ARIMA: https://facebook.github.io/prophet/
 * From this tutorial, save info about reading population density:   https://twitter.com/milos_agathon/status/1617108301283577858
+* jenkins - only what it is (it's something oldschool, so also what it is not)
 * Tabular functions in Snowflake: https://docs.snowflake.com/en/developer-guide/udf/sql/udf-sql-tabular-functions.html
 * https://medium.com/javarevisited/5-different-git-workflows-50f75d8783a7
 * vector similarity on redis: https://redis.io/docs/stack/search/reference/vectors/